Marriage and Babies

 "Gee, Todd, I think you got through to him."

 "It's about time someone did."
 Todd dropped the subject, and we all went our separate ways.

 Thirty minutes later, Todd was unlocking the door of his Trans Am, and I climbed in, eager for our shopping trip.
 On the way to the mall, we talked about many things: the family, Isaac, the future.
 Only an hour later, we were on our way home.

 "That outfit's great, Sara.
 You'll dazzle them."

 "Thanks for your help."
-We'd chosen a silku, lavender oversize shirt to go with some skin-tight black pants I already had at home.
+We'd chosen silk, a lavender oversized shirt to go with some skin-tight black pants I already had at home.
 And I'd splurged on a pair of leather boots that hugged my feet and legs like nothing else I had ever worn.
 I felt terrific.
-Now, if Isaac be pleased....
+Now, if Isaac is pleased...

 "Mama's in the hospital.
 I think she's dying!"
-Tears were streaming down Abby's face and she was gasping fpr breath between words.
+Tears were streaming down Abby's face and she was gasping for breath between words.

 "Slow down, Abby.
 Tell me what happened."

 "I went to work with Mama this morning because she wasn't feeling well.
 I was cleaning upstairs when Mrs. Green called me to the basement.
 Mama had fallen down the steps, and she was just sprawled out there on the floor.
 I called the doctor, and he called the ambulance."